City Hall Plaza (Manchester)

 City Hall Plaza, City Hall Plaza Tower or 900 Elm Street (U.S. Route 3), is a prominent 274 ft office tower in Manchester, New Hampshire.

+Description

 Since its completion in 1992, City Hall Plaza has been the tallest building in the city of Manchester, the state of New Hampshire, and northern New England (the states of New Hampshire, Maine, and Vermont).
 It is shorter than most of the tallest buildings in Boston, Hartford, New Haven, and Providence.
 The tower is used as office space for private businesses and for the Manchester city government.